demisto/content-docs/docs/partners/paid-packs-process.md

 ## 5. Open a Pull Request on Private Repo

-In order for us to review the content and add to Marketplace, we must receive a pull request and access as detailed [in or docs](/docs/packs/premium_packs). .
+In order for us to review the content and add to Marketplace, we must receive a pull request and access as detailed [in our docs](/docs/packs/premium_packs).

 -----